extism/ruby-sdk/README.md

 ### Creating A Plug-in

 The primary concept in Extism is the plug-in.
-You can think of a plug-in as a code module.
-It has imports and it has exports.
-These imports and exports define the interface, or your API.
-You decide what they are called and typed, and what they do.
-Then the plug-in developer implements them and you can call them.
+You can think of a plug-in as a code module stored in a `.wasm` file.
+You can [learn more about plug-ins here](https://extism.org/concepts/plug-in).

-The code for a plug-in exist as a binary wasm module.
-We can load this with the raw bytes or we can use the manifest to tell Extism how to load it from disk or the web.

-For simplicity let's load one from the web:
+You'll generally load the plug-in from disk, but for simplicity let's load a pre-built demo plug-in from the web:

 ```ruby
 manifest = {